WICG/soft-navigations/README.md

 [NavigationID](https://pr-preview.s3.amazonaws.com/w3c/performance-timeline/192/ca6936d...clelland:6e5497e.html#dom-performanceentry-navigationid) will be defined in Performance Timeline. ([explainer](https://docs.google.com/document/d/1sUPyBLPYtKPyyuu1-3XqJT1QUE6n0cRBZP5IfH8cjQE/edit?resourcekey=0-PpjDpPLPsFk8ips35GXj1w))

 The inheritance from `PerformanceEntry` means that the entry will have `startTime`, `name`, `entryType` and `duration`:
-* `startTime` would be defined as the time in which the user's click was received.
+* `startTime` would be defined as the time in which the user's interaction was received.
 See [discussion](https://bugs.chromium.org/p/chromium/issues/detail?id=1369680).
 * `name` would be the URL of the history entry representing the soft navigation.
 * `entryType` would be "soft-navigation".
 * `duration` - it's not currently clear what a useful `duration` value would be that enables the entry to fire early enough.
 See [issue #4](https://github.com/yoavweiss/soft-navigations/issues/4).